Click here to view video.

 Veterinary technicians/technologists work in private veterinary centers, diagnostic and research laboratories, veterinary supply businesses, schools of veterinary medicine, and other areas dealing with animal care.

-Employment of veterinary technologists and technicians is projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.
-Employment is expected to grow as veterinarians continue to use technicians and technologists to do general care and lab work on household pets.
+The BLS reports employment of veterinary technologists and technicians is projected to grow 15 percent from 2020 to 2030, faster than the average for all occupations.

 The course of formal study entails at least two academic years, leading to an Associate in Applied Science or equivalent degree, with 4-year degrees available at some institutions.
 Veterinary technicians are trained through an accredited technical associate degree program in the community college system.
 Veterinary technologists are trained through an accredited baccalaureate degree program in a 4·year college or university.